 Campbell physicians become DOs that fill a critical need by practicing in rural and medically underserved communities.

-DOs and MDs are difficult to distinguish; both fully licensed to practice medicine and perform surgery.
-However, the foundation of osteopathic physicians is built upon that people are more than the sum of their parts.
+The foundation of osteopathic physicians is built upon the belief that people are more than the sum of their parts.
 Osteopathic physicians practice medicine with a focus on treating the entire person rather than just the symptoms.